Executive Summary: March 10th PR Energy Week Community Action Challenge in Gurabo

 Inspired by the statement provided by Brenda Martínez (Barrio Eléctrico), participants agreed to prioritize this selected obstacle statement: “The misconception that community distributed generation is part of the problem and not the solution.”
 Participants then designed, and pitched a 90-day sprint and 12-month goal to best address this critical obstacle.

-15 leaders formed a volunteer Task Force to complete a 90-day sprint.
+15 leaders formed a volunteer Task Force to complete a 90-day sprint and 12-month goal:

 Task Force Volunteers: Fernando Padilla, CSA Group, Edwin Rivera Acevedo, DDEC, Kermith Carrion, LUMA, Hendrick Ramirez, LUMA, Lucas Barreto, Let’s Share the Sun Foundation, Wanda Ríos, Asociación de Residentes de La Margarita, Brenda Martínez, Barrio Eléctrico, Arturo García, Cooperativa Hidroeléctrica de la Montaña, Rolando Tremont-Brito, Cooperativa Hidroeléctrica de la Montaña, Adam Eberwein, EarthSpark International, Cámilie Rivera-Dueño, Empowered by Light, Abimarie Otaño Cruz, Environmental Defense Fund, Jay Hasty, MAXeta Energy, Loraine Torres-Castro, Sandia National Laboratories, David Ortiz, SUN